VegaDeftwing/OpGuidesHugoSrc/content/Music/gettingstarted.md

 So the adventure continues.
 'ADSR' stands for 'Attack, Decay, Sustain, Release' and it does exactly that.
 But before we understand the output of an ADSR we have to look at it's input- 'Gate' and 'Retrig'

 'Gates', in modular, are simply a positive (sometimes needing to be 5V or higher) signals that represent that something is happening.
 Usually, that a key is being held.
 And that's exactly what's going on here.
 When you hold a key the 'Gate' output of  the MIDI->CV module is active.
 When you release it, the output goes off.
 You can see this by looking at the green indicator light where the gate output is on the MIDI->CV module when you hold or release a key.
-'Retrig' is similar, though it only outputs a short pulse every time you press a key.
+'Retrig' is similar, though it only outputs a short pulse every time you press a key.
 This is handy because you may press a second key while already holding one key, meaning the gate output should stay on, but the retrig output will have sent a pulse each time you pressed a key (once when you pressed the key your holding, another time when you press a different key while still holding the original key).

 So, back to the 'ADSR' an ADSR generates a signal that looks like this: